The French Tarot game - SHOGIX.NET

 15 .4Trefle 9Pique 8Trefle

-Trick 12 : EAST must find some discards and could dream to lock up the king of diamond if declarer bluffed in club (and all seems to indicate that it is the case).
-He must discard the carreau and not the club.
-Trick 14: WEST plays the Cspade before the queen to indicate to his partner that he still controls the suit.
+Trick 12 : EAST must find some discards and may dream of trapping the king of diamond if declarer has bluffed in club (and everything point in that direction).
+He must therefore discard the carreau and not the club.
+Trick 14: WEST plays the Cspade before the queen to signal to his partner that he still controls the suit.

 Trick 16 to 19